StarRocks/starrocks/docs/sql-reference/sql-statements/generated_columns.md

     **NOTICE**:

-    Adding generated columns to Aggregate tables is not supported.
+    - Adding generated columns to Aggregate tables is not supported.
+    - Regular columns need to be defined before generated columns.
+When you use the ALTER TABLE ...
+ADD COLUMN ... statement to add a regular column without specifying the position of the new regular column, the system automatically places it before the generated columns.
+Moreover, you cannot use AFTER to explicitly place the regular column after a generated column.

 3. Query the table data.